Aaron98990/ways-of-the-game/misconduct.md

 - gesture the wearing of spectacles
 - invading a match official's personal space or blocking their path or unnessairily following a match official
-- unnesessairly touching a match official including to get their attention or demonstrate a foul or no foul [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=969)
+- unnecessarily touching a match official including to get their attention or demonstrate a foul or no foul [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=969)
 - surrounding/crowding a match official (don't bother explaining anything if there are more than two people from the same team) (Having play restart will have them usually go away.
-Suspend the match and have players go to their benches if surrounding/crowding does not immediatly stop after warning.
+Suspend the match and have players go to their benches if surrounding/crowding does not immediately stop after warning.
 If players still keep on surrounding/crowding just abandon the match.)
 [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=1101)
 - imitating a match official, including their words, accents, gestures, and movements
 - a player being held back but continues disagreeing
 - Air punching towards or away a match official or any other aggressive arm gesture/motion [1](https://youtu.be/hvfV4TPBKxw?feature=shared&t=324), [2](https://youtu.be/ltfnLOybxH8?feature=shared&t=44)
-- coming a distance or running to complain, esspecially a goalkeeper [1](https://youtu.be/1g2DRURrbAo?t=805)
+- coming a distance or running to complain, especially a goalkeeper [1](https://youtu.be/1g2DRURrbAo?t=805)
 - sarcastic or condescending clap/clapping
 - throwing (spiking) the ball to the ground [1](https://www.youtube.com/watch?v=oaRIL13l-hE)
 - slamming the ground with the hand(s)